-If you are being mistreated by your partner by being spoken down to or are being physically abused and excuse it with a: “She was just having a bad day” or “It was wrong, but he seems really sorry” you are in a bad relationship.
+If your partner is mistreating you, say, you are being spoken down to or are being physically abused and excuse it with a: “She was just having a bad day” or “It was wrong, but he seems really sorry,” you are in a bad relationship.

 Your partner should never speak down to you, even during an argument.
 If they get verbally abusive, that is one of the tell-tale signs of a bad girlfriend or boyfriend.

 A healthy relationship will make you feel loved and secure, no matter what the two of you are going through.
 Excusing bad behavior is much like lying to yourself.
 Sure, you can tell yourself that your car doesn’t have a flat tire, but the truth is you aren’t going anywhere.

 10. You are always fighting